Frequently asked questions…

 Do I need to book tickets?

-We strongly recommend booking your tickets in advance of your visit (taking advantage of the online booking discount of £2 per person) however, you are able to purchase tickets at the ticket office upon arrival.
-Please follow this link to book online.
+We strongly recommend booking your tickets in advance of your visit (taking advantage of the online booking discount of £2 per person) to ensure availability.
+You can do so via this link.

 What if I can’t visit after I’ve booked?